Skip to Content

 These can exist singularly or a person can be dealing with more than one of these deficits.

-• Dyslexia One of the most common reading disorders, dyslexia involves difficulties in accurate and fluent word recognition along with inability to recognize and incorporate grammar and syntax.
+• One of the most common reading disorders, dyslexia involves difficulties in accurate and fluent word recognition along with an inability to recognize and incorporate grammar and syntax.
 Individuals with dyslexia may have trouble with decoding words, spelling, and often with writing as well.
 Most have normal, or even sometimes above average intelligence but read at levels significantly lower than expected.
 This is one of the more common indicators if it is not identified early on.
 Although the disorder varies from person to person, there are common characteristics: People with dyslexia often have a hard time sounding out words, understanding written words, and naming objects quickly.
+There are different ways to teach students with dyslexia in the classroom and at home.

-• Alexia Most reading impairments are present from the time a child learns to read.
+• Most reading impairments are present from the time a child learns to read.
 But some people lose the ability to read after a stroke or an injury to the area of the brain involved with reading.
+People with this disorder often also have another disorder called agraphia, which means they are no longer able to write as well.
+Through teaching strategies such as repetition, those dealing with this disorder can work to read again.

-• Hyperlexia This particular reading disorder is where people have advanced reading skills but may have problems understanding what is read or spoken aloud.
-They may also have cognitive or social problems.
+• This particular reading disorder is where people have advanced reading skills but may have problems understanding what is read or spoken aloud.
+They may also have cognitive or social problems such as autism.
+However, not everyone who has autism will have hyperlexia.
+Those with hyperlexia may benefit from teaching methods such as visual aids and word association games.

 Reading disorders can also involve problems with specific skills:

-• Word decoding People who have difficulty sounding out written words struggle to match letters to their proper sounds.
+• People who have difficulty sounding out written words struggle to match letters to their proper sounds.
 This becomes especially pronounced in upper elementary when multisyllabic words are more common in texts.

-• Poor reading comprehension People who struggle with reading comprehension have trouble connecting to what they are reading.
+• People who struggle with reading comprehension have trouble connecting to what they are reading.
 Comprehension requires the mind to be free of the labor of decoding.

 How to Help Students with Reading Disabilities

-• Early intervention: Identify and address reading difficulties as early as possible to provide tailored interventions suited to individual needs.
+• Identify and address reading difficulties as early as possible to provide tailored interventions suited to individual needs.

 Additional resources